-1.1.8 Table 4 below provides a summary of the key development plan policies for CNPA that are of relevance to Effects on All Travellers, while Table 5 provides a summary of key development plan policies for PKC.
+1.1.8 Table 3 below provides a summary of key Development Plan policies.
 An assessment of compliance of the proposed scheme in relation to these policies is provided in Appendix A19.2 (Assessment of Development Plan Policy Compliance), and is summarised in Chapter 19 (Policies and Plans).